altayaydemir/altay-dot-wtf/data/books/best-interface-is-no-interface.md

 And the most prominent outcome of this book, **questioning if we desperately need an interface to solve any problem**, shines with a predictably ingenious counter-argument:

 > Why can't we just use proximity sensors to automatically open the door when the driver approaches?

-1. A driver approaches her car
-2. She opens her car door.

-> Our love for the digital interface is out of control, and our obsession with is ruining the future of innovation.

 ## Slap an interface on it!